Gumbo64/sm64-crypto/readme.md

 # SM64 Crypto
 ## Summary
 Creating an independent cryptocurrency gained exclusively by playing Mario 64.
-Since gameplay *directly* seals blocks, there is no need for the initial investments, PVP or gas fees that other play-to-earn cryptos require.
-Even compared to normal cryptocurrencies it has many unique properties, such as how it is only mined by humans (at the moment) and produces a usable dataset of gameplay as the blockchain grows.
+Since gameplay *directly* seals blocks, it has many unique properties:
+* No need for the initial investments, PVP or gas fees that required for other play-to-earn cryptos require

-Functional at the moment is the sm64 playing/verifying, the blockchain itself (without transactions/wallets), networking, and consensus.
+* Only mined by humans at the moment, otherwise it could be an open-invite benchmark for AI
+* Produces a usable dataset of gameplay as the blockchain grows.

+Unique problems require unique solutions, so some mechanisms have been invented:
+* While playing, your button inputs are randomly perturbed (like poking a robot) to prevent hard-coded or recycled gameplay.
+* The random seed is calculated based on the details of the block, so the RNG is verifiable and the gameplay is linked to the block
+* Instead of pre-computing all the random pertubations at the beginning, the RNG factors in Mario's current position and velocity after each frame of gameplay (unpredictable).
+This prevents players from abusing compute power to cherrypick hassle-free seeds.

-To mine a block, you must obtain 1 star.
-So you need to go to the top of bobomb battlefield's mountain and defeat King Bobomb.
+To successfully finish your gameplay, you must obtain 1 star.
+Therefore you must to go to the top of bobomb battlefield's mountain and defeat King Bobomb.

+Progress:
+- [x] Mario 64 integration: Playing and verifying
+- [x] Block creation, storage, chain
+- [x] P2P Networking, broadcasting blocks
+- [x] Consensus and syncing
+- [x] Calculating random seeds and input generation
+- [ ] Wallets
+- [ ] Transactions

 ## Installation
 Before you begin, ensure you have the following: